sptsarev/high-deg-polynomial-fitting/README.md

 Please write to <sptsarev@mail.ru> if you have questions, comments or suggestions.

 Cite the paper
-S.P.Tsarev, A.A.Kytmanov, _Discrete orthogonal polynomials as a tool for detection of small anomalies of time series: a case study of GPS final orbits_ if you need a publication reference.
+S.P.Tsarev, A.A.Kytmanov, _Discrete orthogonal polynomials as a tool for detection of small anomalies of time series: a case study of GPS final orbits_: <https://arxiv.org/abs/2004.00414>
+if you need a publication reference.